Why Are My Chickens Not Laying?

 Something Else to Consider…

 It’s also very possible that your hens are in fact laying eggs, but they’re going missing before you even have the chance to collect them!
 However, rest assured, the mystery behind ‘vanishing eggs’ can usually be explained with two main reasons.

 The first of which is that free-ranging chickens often ‘go native’ and begin laying eggs in a spot in the undergrowth, rather than in the coop.
 You should check under shrubs, in long grass, and any secluded corner of your plot of land.
 If the AWOL laying has been going on for a long time, there may be a few eggs out there in the wilderness.
 Check their freshness by placing them in a bowl of water.
 If the eggs lie on their sides, they are fresh.
 If they are more upright (between 45 and 90 degrees), but still resting on the bottom of the bowl, they are not fresh, but still usable.
 Any that float have passed their sell-by date!

 Eggs may also disappear if a hen acquires a taste for them.
 Egg-eating amongst chickens can be a sign of overcrowding or poor diet.
 Once she has acquired the taste, it can be difficult to stop a hen from eating eggs, and she may need isolating to stop her pecking at her neighbours’ eggs.
 The isolation may also induce slight stress, just enough to interrupt her own laying, which may, in turn, break the habit.

 Normal Egg Service Resumed

 Don’t worry – unless a hen is very old or very ill, her egg-laying should soon resume.
 Owners can aid the process by making sure they’re giving the birds everything they need.
-They keys to a good egg supply are good food, a good space – and patience!
+The key to a good egg supply is good food, a good space – and patience!